shuaishuaij/Readings/NLP-GAN-对抗训练/SeqGAN/README.md

 ### Abstract

-* A major reason lies in that the discrete outputs from the generative model make it difficult to pass the gradient update from the discriminative model to the generative model.
+* A major reason lies in that the discrete outputs from the generative model make it difficult to pass the gradient update from the discriminative model to the generative model.

-* the discriminative model can only assess a complete sequence, while for a partially generated sequence, it is nontrivial to balance its current score and the future one once the entire sequence has been generated.
+* the discriminative model can only assess a complete sequence, while for a partially generated sequence, it is non-trivial to balance its current score and the future one once the entire sequence has been generated.

 * Modeling the data generator as a stochastic policy in reinforcement learning (RL), SeqGAN bypasses the generator differentiation problem by directly performing **gradient policy update**.

 ### Introduction

 * the maximum likelihood approaches suffer from so-called exposure bias in the inference
-stage: the model generates a sequence iteratively and predicts next token conditioned on its previously predicted ones that may be never observed in the training data.
+stage: the model generates a sequence iteratively and predicts next token conditioned on its previously predicted ones that may be never observed in the training data.

 * Scheduled sampling (SS), where the generative model is partially fed with its own synthetic data as prefix (observed tokens) rather than the true data when deciding the next token in the training stage.